AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 The way **element hiding** and **CSS rules** are applied is platform-specific.

 **In AdGuard for Windows, Mac, and Android**, we use a stylesheet injected into the page.
 The priority of cosmetic rules is the same as any other websites' CSS stylesheet.
 But there is a limitation: [element hiding](#elemhide-syntax) and [CSS rules](#cosmetic-css-rules) cannot override inline styles.
-In such cases, it's recommended to use extended selectors or HTML filtering.
+In such cases, it is recommended to use extended selectors or HTML filtering.

 **In AdGuard Browser extension**, the so called "user stylesheets" are used.
 They have higher priority than even the inline styles.